 “The good news is that the money saved by not buying petrol now may be spent later in the economic bounceback.”

-Away from wild oil, there were signs that the market volatility triggered by the rapid spread of the coronavirus over the last few months was easing
+Away from wild oil, there were signs that the market volatility gauges that have been triggered by the rapid spread of the coronavirus over the last few months were also easing.

-The U.S. stock market’s so-called fear gauge, the VIX , was at its lowest in a month and the U.S. dollar was a tad softer against other major currencies at 107.055 yen per dollar and $1.08697 against the euro.
+The U.S. stock market’s so-called fear gauge, the VIX , was at its lowest in a month and the U.S. dollar was softer against other major currencies like the euro which stood up at $1.0880..

 Markets are looking for any forward guidance from the U.S. Federal Reserve, which meets later on Tuesday and is due to issue a statement on Wednesday.
 The European Central Bank then meets on Thursday.